Come Dance With Me

 The conference will end with a celebratory service.

-Throughout the day there will be time to browse a variety of stalls including resources from St Michael’s Workshop, a Godly Play flea market.
+Throughout the day there will be time to browse a variety of stalls including resources from St Michael’s Workshop and a Godly Play flea market.
 There will be representatives from a variety of organisations supporting spiritual development among children and adults.

 Friday evening (with glass of wine) £25; Saturday only (including lunch) £40; Full conference £50.